katalinschmidt/webscraping/README.md

 ## Project Description
 This project contains two webscrapers:
-1) Scrapes the website for forms matching user's input & returns results as JSON data
+1) Scrapes the website for forms matching user's input & returns results as JSON data in a new JSON file
-2) Scrapes the website for forms matching user's input & downloads results as PDFs
+2) Scrapes the website for forms matching user's input & downloads results as PDFs in a new folder of desired form's name

 What is webscraping and when is it done?
     * Webscraping is a program written to extract the data you see when you visit the website manually.